 Dialysis is exhausting for patients and fraught with morbidity and > eventual mortality.
 35% of hemodialysis patients remain alive after five > years of treatment. > > Medicare coverage is extended to a person of any age who requires either > dialysis or transplantation to maintain life.
-The almost 750,000 people who > live with ESRD are 1% of the U.S. Medicare population but account for > roughly 7% of the Medicare budget. > > - The Kidney Project will save the Medicare budget $15 billion annually once > the bioartificial kidney is available to eligible patients who are on > dialysis or unable to get a transplant. > > U.S. Renal Data System, USRDS 2018 Annual Data Report: Atlas of End-Stage > Renal Disease in the United States, National Institutes of Health, National > Institute of Diabetes and Digestive and Kidney Diseases, Bethesda, MD.
+The almost 750,000 people who > live with ESRD are 1% of the U.S. Medicare population but account for > roughly 7% of the Medicare budget. > > - The Kidney Project will save the Medicare budget $15 billion annually once > the bioartificial kidney is available to eligible patients who are on > dialysis or unable to get a transplant. > > United States Renal Data System.
+2018 USRDS annual data report: Epidemiology > of kidney disease in the United States.
+National Institutes of Health, > National Institute of Diabetes and Digestive and Kidney Diseases, Bethesda, > MD, 2018.